 Account Holders must submit a complete (detailed) invoice from the school, which they will submit with their ClassWallet payment request.
 See A.A.C.
 R7-2-1508(C) and Chapters 3 and 4 for more information.

-The invoice must include ALL of the following:
+The invoice for qualified or private schools must include ALL of the following:

 - Student's name

-- Name of the private school
+- Name of the qualified or private school

 - Transaction date

 - Tuition or type of fees charged

 - Total amount paid